Conference proceedings: Publication

 Conference proceedings are published in-house by the organizing institution of the conference or via an academic publisher.
-For example, the Lecture Notes in Computer Science by Springer take much of their input from proceedings.
-Conference proceedings also get published through dedicated proceedings series as an edited volume where all their inputs comes from the conference papers.
-For example, AIJR Proceedings series published by academic publisher AIJR.
+For example, the Lecture Notes in Computer Science series by Springer takes much of its input in the form of proceedings.
+Conference proceedings can also be published through a dedicated proceedings series as an edited volume where all the inputs come from the conference papers.
+For another example, the AIJR Proceedings series is published by academic publisher AIJR.
 Publication of proceedings as edited volume in such series are different from publishing conference paper in the journals; also known as conference issue.
-Increasingly, proceedings are published in electronic format via the internet or on CD, USB, etc.
+Increasingly, proceedings are published in electronic format on the World Wide Web or on a USB stick, CD (more historically), etc.

 In the sciences, the quality of publications in conference proceedings is usually not as high as that of international scientific journals.
 However, in computer science, papers published in conference proceedings are accorded a higher status than in other fields, due to the fast-moving nature of the field.

 A number of full-fledged academic journals unconnected to particular conferences also use the word "proceedings" as part of their name, for example, Proceedings of the National Academy of Sciences of the United States of America.